 The German Shepherd Golden Retriever Mix is an active, intelligent dog.
-It appearance varies, but it generally weighs 55-85lbs and stands 22-26 inches tall at the shoulder.
+Known as the Golden Shepherd, this mixed breed can differ a lot from dog to dog, but generally weighs 55-85lbs and stands at around 22-26 inches tall.

 What’s In This Guide